mardhiah2207-coder/IDB30102_GROUPJ_SQLInjectionCrossEnvironment/02_Literature_Review/02_Comparison_of_Existing_Techniques.md

 ## 1. Overview

-Existing SQL Injection detection and prevention techniques can be divided into traditional approaches, machine learning (ML), and deep learning (DL).
+Existing SQL Injection detection and prevention techniques can be divided into several approaches which is traditional, machine learning (ML), and deep learning (DL).
 Each approach provides different advantages in terms of detection capability, computational requirements, complexity, and adaptability.

 ## 2. Traditional Approaches

-Traditional SQL Injection approaches commonly include predefined rules, pattern matching, input validation, and parameterised queries.
+Traditional SQL Injection approaches genrally include predefined rules, pattern matching, input validation, and parameterised queries.

 Kini et al. (2022) applied the Aho-Corasick algorithm to identify SQL Injection patterns and achieved 90.23% detection accuracy.
-Parameterised queries have also been investigated as a prevention mechanism because they separate user input from SQL commands.
+Parameterised queries have also been examined as a prevention mechanism because they separate user input from SQL commands.

-The main advantage of traditional approaches is their simplicity and relatively low computational requirements.
+The primary advantage of traditional approaches is their simplicity and relatively low computational requirements.
 However, pattern-based techniques may have difficulties identifying modified, obfuscated, or previously unseen SQL Injection payloads.

 ## 3. Machine Learning Approaches